oubiwann/lfetool/README.rst

-Discoverability is arguably a form of documentation, so as in the previous step, for every new command or suncommand you have added (or old ones you have changed), you will need to update the ``autocomplete`` script so that tab-completion will work.
+Discoverability is arguably a form of documentation, so as in the previous step, for every new command or suncommand you have added (or old ones you have changed), you will need to update the ``bash-complete`` script so that tab-completion will present the latest and greatest.

 Testing